WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/annotations.md

 **Access rights**

-On the Profile Maintenance page, the “Edit Sticky Notes” option in the Workflow section has been renamed in Enterprise 8.0 to “Create and Reply Sticky Notes” and moved to a new section named “Annotations”.
+On the Profile Maintenance page, the “Edit Sticky Notes” option in the Workflow section has been renamed in Enterprise Server 8.0 to “Create and Reply Sticky Notes” and moved to a new section named “Annotations”.
 Two more access rights are added to that section as well: “View Sticky Notes” and “Delete Sticky Notes”.

-When the “Edit Sticky Notes” was enabled (or disabled) for older Enterprise Server versions, once migrated to Enterprise 8.0, “Create and Reply Sticky Notes” and “Delete Sticky Notes” are automatically set accordingly.
+When the “Edit Sticky Notes” was enabled (or disabled) for older Enterprise Server versions, once migrated to Enterprise Server 8.0, “Create and Reply Sticky Notes” and “Delete Sticky Notes” are automatically set accordingly.
 The “View Sticky Notes” is always enabled.